TCCON/ggg_spectra/README.md

 Each time a spectrum is loaded, a static .html file with the plot will be saved by default under the current working directory.

-There is a second textinput widget in which an extension for the saved for the name of the saved file, following **spectrum_extension.html** with **spectrum** the chosen spectrum file name and **extension** the content of the textinput.
+There is a second textinput widget to specify an extension for the name of the saved file, following **spectrum_extension.html** with **spectrum** the chosen spectrum file name and **extension** the content of the textinput.
 This is there to avoid overwriting a saved file when looking at spectra with the same file names in different folders.

 The output directory can be specified with a **-s/--save-path** argument.